Nissen Bassoon Crooks (Bocals)

 The basic tube is drawn into shape without a seam as a complete operation.
 The tube is then re-worked into a conical tube with the walls of the reed end made with a thicker material and the instrument end, a thinner material.
 The first 10cms of the reed end dampens the wild overtones making stability a priority, then as the tube thins out along the length, the overtones are released, to give brightness and projection.
 Therefore the Nissen crook is both thick and thin at the same time, producing a stable and musical tone of character.

-Go to the 'Order a Nissen Bassoon Crook' tab to purchase.
+Go to the 'Order a Nissen Bassoon Crook' tab to purchase on a completely guaranteed sale or return basis.
+Money returned immediately on request.

 Drawn method for seamless tubing